-US lawmakers skeptical grocery merger will mean lower prices
+U.S. lawmakers skeptical Kroger-Albertsons merger will lower prices

 “Fewer local options mean less competition to keep prices low,” said Sen. Alex Padilla, a California Democrat, in a hearing before the antitrust subcommittee of the Senate Judiciary Committee.
 Padilla said Kroger and Albertsons compete in many California cities.

-But the CEOs of Kroger and Albertsons insisted there will still be competition, and said a merger will help them counter growing rivals like Walmart, Costco and Amazon.
+The CEOs of Kroger and Albertsons insisted there will still be competition, and said a merger will help them counter growing rivals like Walmart, Costco and Amazon.

+In the Greater Seattle area, Kroger, owner of Fred Meyer and QFC, and Albertsons, which also owns Safeway, each have around 80 locations, according to company data, and often appear to be the other’s biggest local competitor.
+More than half of all area households do most of their shopping at one of those four chains.

 Kroger CEO Rodney McMullen said the days of shoppers buying all their groceries at one store once a week are gone.
 Shoppers often get their groceries at five or six different locations, he said.